 - Business owners who lost their businesses and have been out of work due to their business failures did not qualify

 Unfortunately, those folks with other extenuating circumstances such as divorce, medical issues, and other extenuating circumstances did not qualify.

 To qualify for HUD’s new program, the mortgage applicant needs to have been out of work for at least six months and had a reduction of 20% or more in their household income in order for them to qualify.
 Mortgage lenders are extremely strict with the 20% household in reduction income rule.

 Is Unemployment Income Counted In 20% Household Reduction In Household Income Rule?

-If you have received unemployment income after you have been out of work, that unemployment income will not count to calculate your 20% reduction in household income qualification purposes.
-The unemployment income will not count towards your household income per HUD’s Guidelines under this program.
+Borrowers with unemployment income after out of work, that unemployment income will not count to calculate 20% reduction in household income qualification purposes.
+The unemployment income will not count towards household income per HUD’s Guidelines under this program.